 On models with navigation system In AUTO mode, the vehicle's interior temperature is independently regulated for the driver and front passenger according to each adjusted temperature.
-The system also regulates each temperature based on the information of the sun light sensor and the sun position which is updated automatically by the navigation's global positioning system (GPS).
-For example, if the driver's side of the vehicle is getting too much sun, the system will adjust to a lower temperature.
+The system also regulates each temperature based on the information of the sun light sensor and the sun's position which is updated automatically by the navigation's global positioning system (GPS).
+If one side of the vehicle is getting too much sun, the system lowers the temperature only on that side.